Gustave Moreau

 1849

-Moreau leaves the Ecole after twice failing to win the Prix de Rome.
+Moreau leaves the School after his second failure at the Prix de Rome.

 1849-50

-He makes copies at the Musée du Louvre and receives several government commissions from the Beaux-Arts.
+He made copies for the Louvre Museum and received a few commissions from the Beaux-Arts administration.

 1851

-Moreau becomes friends with Théodore Chassériau, a former pupil of Ingres, and rents a studio next to his in avenue Frochot, near the place Pigalle.
+Moreau befriended Théodore Chassériau, a former pupil of Ingres, and rented a studio next door to his on avenue Frochot, near Place Pigalle.
 Chassériau's influence on Moreau is crucial.

 1852

-Moreau’s work is accepted at the official Salon for the first time.
-He frequently goes to the theatre and the opera.
-His parents buy him a house at 14 rue de La Rochefoucauld.
-The painter arranges his studio on the third floor.
+Moreau is admitted to the official Salon for the first time.
+He frequents the theater and the opera.
+His parents buy a private house in his name at 14 rue de La Rochefoucauld.
+The painter's studio is set up on the third floor.

 1856